dcminter/hntags.com/README.md

 user-visible issues (at worst they'll navigate to a topic page that shows topics that weren't on the index page they just visited)

-A slightly side effect is that I'm slowly filling my S3 bucket with stale category pages.
+A side effect is that I'm slowly filling my S3 bucket with stale category pages.
 I should create a batch job to go and delete those periodically.
 I did consider setting up two different S3 buckets (or folders within the bucket) and changing the distribution origin after each set of files is uploaded - then I could empty the inactive bucket/folder after each push.
 However that feels like a potentially fragile approach and it's probably solving for